 Certification for small companies

-Group certification is a form of multisite certification - the certificate holder is the group manager and the small companies are the group members.
-The group manager can be any legal entity that operates the group management system.
-Quite often consultants or trade associations with a broad network in the processing sectors take on the role of group manager.
+Group certification is a form of multi-site certification - the certificate holder is the group entity and the small companies are the group members.
+The group entity can be any legal entity that operates the group management system.
+Quite often consultants or trade associations with a broad network in the processing sectors take on the role of group entity.

 The group members are independent of each other and can be from completely different sectors.
 It is, for example, possible that a group certificate includes sawmills, printers and furniture manufacturers.
 The only conditions are the size limitations for the individual group members and that they are located in the same country.

-*a small company has no more than 50 (fte) employees and no more than 9 million CHF overall turnover.
+*a small company has no more than 50 (fte) employees and no more than 10 million EUR overall turnover.

 Benefits for your company

-The group manager is the certification consultant for the group members.
+The group entity is the certification consultant for the group members.
 They are responsible for representing the group certificate in the certification process and performing the internal audits.
 They are also required to provide all the necessary information and guidance to the group members.
-As such, the group manager can help group members with the implementation of the Chain of Custody by assisting in writing procedures, manuals, handbooks, etc.
+As such, the group entity can help group members with the implementation of the chain of custody by assisting in writing procedures, manuals, handbooks, etc.

 The certification body audit of the group certificate covers a sample of the group members.
 For example, the certification body may visit four sites out of a total of twelve.
 This reduces the overall cost of certification for a company compared to an individual certificate, as not every company is audited.

-Sampling is possible because all group members are covered by the internal audit that the group manager performs annually.
-The group manager is always part of the external audit, and the certification body will check the quality and results of the internal audit in that process.
+Sampling is possible because all group members are covered by the internal audit that the group entity performs annually.
+The group entity is always part of the external audit, and the certification body will check the quality and results of the internal audit in that process.